awsteiner/o2scl/doc/o2scl/sphinx/usage.rst

 ----------------

 Various define constants used in O₂scl are listed below.
-Note that, if ``acol`` is installed, ``acol -v`` reports several details about how O₂scl was compiled.
+Note that after O₂scl is installed, ``acol -v`` will report some details about how O₂scl was compiled.

-- O2SCL_ARMA - Flag for Armadillo support.
-The end-user will also need to define this for code based on O₂scl functions which use Armadillo routines.
-The command ``acol -v`` reports whether or not Armadillo support was enabled during compilation.
 - O2SCL_CBLAS_NAMESPACE - This flag is internally used by some of the headers in the ``src/linalg`` directory to select between ``o2scl_cblas`` and ``o2scl_cblas_bracket``.
 The end-user should not